jenniferemshepherd/FT-tech-test/README.md

 So that I can share my experience of the ft website with their developers I would like to leave a rating

-As an external User
-So that I can leave my rating even though I don't work at the ft I would like to leave my rating on a website hosted in the cloud

 As an ft employee
 So that I can make use of the ratings data
-I would like to store it```
+I would like to store it

+As an external User
+So that I can leave my rating even though I don't work at the ft I would like to leave my rating on a website hosted in the cloud```

 ```As a User